selendic/aads-seminar/README.md

 ---

 ## **Acknowledgments**
-This work is part of the **Advanced Algorithms and Data Structures** course at the Faculty of Electrical Engineering and Computing, University of Zagreb.
-Special thanks to course instructors for their valuable guidance.
+Special thanks to course instructors for their valuable guidance, and especially to dr. sc.
+Juraj Dončević for his support and mentorship throughout the project.

 ---